kmorfo/MinesWeeper/README.md

 This is my version of the classic game Minesweeper, developed in Kotlin.

-**Updated to Compose Multi Platform**: This game is now available on Android and iOS.
+**Updated to Compose Multi Platform**: This game is now available on Android, iOS and Desktop.

 The original version of this project with the Android version is available on the branch [**Kotlin**](https://github.com/kmorfo/MinesWeeper/tree/Kotlin).